ivanglie/iploc/README.md

 # iploc

-Service for searching the location of the IP address by using IP2Location LITE Database.
+Service for fast searching the location of the IP address using by IP2Location LITE Database.

 ## Acknowledgment